 Expert Tips for Garage Door Insulation

-We have reached the end of this guide now.
-And hopefully, you have got enough idea on how to insulate garage doors for winter, right?
 Whether you use rigid foam, spray foam, or a garage door insulation kit, knowing the R-value and choosing the right method are key to success in this.

 Now, let us know in the comment section which method you find suitable according to your region and garage door.